AsherGeorgy/My-Portfolio/Python/quantitative momentum.md

 ```

 ## Conclusion
-This strategy effectively identifies stocks with strong momentum, allowing investors to make informed decisions.
-The results can be further analyzed or visualized for deeper insights.
+This strategy effectively identifies stocks with strong momentum, allowing investors to make informed decisions.  <br><br>The analysis highlighted three key performers:
+- **Vistra Corp (VST)**, with an impressive one-year price return of 292.34% and an HQM score of 98.0, indicating exceptional momentum.
+- **Palantir Technologies Inc. (PLTR)**, achieved a one-year return of 142.30% and an HQM score of 97.0
+- **Constellation Energy Corp (CEG)**, reported a 133.89% return and an HQM score of 83.0. <br><br>

+The detailed results demonstrate the potential for robust portfolio performance by focusing on high-quality momentum stocks.
+Investors can use this framework to enhance their strategies and optimize their investment decisions based on strong momentum indicators.

 ---